aidn3/hypixel-guild-discord-bridge/README.md

 - Open `config.yaml` and fill in the information (Security: `config.yaml` contains sensitive information.
 Keep it safe!)
 - In `config.yaml` fill out `general.hypixelApiKey` and `discord.key` and `discord.adminIds`
 - (Optional) for **Advanced users only:** Edit other options in `config.yaml` to fine tune the bridge

+> Make sure to grant permission to the application in various places to ensure its full functionality.
+> e.g. in-game for the Minecraft account and on a Discord server for the Discord bot.
+> Check [this document](./docs/PERMISSIONS.md) for a comprehensive list of all the permissions needed for the application.

 ### Install And Run